shari-ar/Assets/docs/notifications-messaging.md

 ## Message Templates

-Templates are stored as Markdown or HTML files and rendered with variables using Django’s `Template` engine.
+Templates are stored as Markdown files and rendered with variables using Django’s `Template` engine.

 **Example Template (`templates/notifications/ticket_accepted.txt`):**